flyingmachine/brave-clojure-web/content/concurrency.md

 decompose a task into parallelizable sub-tasks and the techniques you use to manage the kinds of risks that arise when your program executes more than one task at the same time.
-For the rest of the chapter, I'll the two terms interchangeably because the risks are pretty much the same for both.
+For the rest of the chapter, I'll use the two terms interchangeably because the risks are pretty much the same for both.

 To better understand those risks and how Clojure help you avoid them, let's examine how concurrency and parallelism are implemented in